chuppy0606/AI/README.md

 AI - naive bayes algorithm for spam filter
 ===========================================
 Due 2017.05.15
-*dictionary - A word to distinguish between spam and ham *prior - The probability that it was previously spam, the probability that it was not previously spam *spam - The probability that a word is spam
+-dictionary - A word to distinguish between spam and ham -prior - The probability that it was previously spam, the probability that it was not previously spam -spam - The probability that a word is spam
-*ham - The probability that a word is ham
+-ham - The probability that a word is ham
 ```C
 	char* dictionary[20] = { "artificial", "bug", "classification", "computer", "data", "fat", "human",
 		"interface", "language", "loan", "man", "message", "promotion", "replica",